 (b) amend the strata plan in the prescribed manner to give effect to that section.

-[Section 21N inserted by No. 61 of 1996 s.
+[Section 21N inserted: No. 61 of 1996 s.
 16.]

 21O.
 Objection by proprietor

 (1) A proprietor of a lot in an existing small strata scheme may lodge with the Registrar of Titles an objection to the application of section 21M to the scheme.